Brotherta/wam-examples/README.md

 ```

 Care about defining the same `KRenderQuantumFrames` and the `kBytesPerChannel` in C++ and JavaScript.
 Nothing particular about this code except that we work with pointers declared in JavaScript.

 ### Compiling

-To Compiles the C++ code, we used Emscripten.
+To compile the C++ code, we used Emscripten.
 There we will use some options to keep only the .wasm.
-We take in entry, the .cpp and Compile in a .wasm file.
+We take in the entry, the .cpp, and compile it into a .wasm file.
 Before make sure to set up your Emscripten environment.
 To understand all the compiling options, see [Emscripten Flags Settings](https://github.com/emscripten-core/emscripten/blob/main/src/settings.js).
 Check the compiling process in the [Makefile](example2-js-cpp/Makefile).

 ### Fetch Web Assembly

-In order to give to the processor, the web assembly module, we have to instantiate before creating the processor.
+To give the processor, the web assembly module, we have to instantiate it before creating the processor.
 With the following lines :

 ```js